Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Accessibility evaluation Results

 \textbf{Tracking Behaviour:} We also observed these websites regarding their tracking behaviour through Brave.
-Before interacting with the cookie notices only 3 of the 46 websites (6.5\%) did not have at least one item blocked by the Brave Shields without any interaction with the cookie notice.
+Before interacting with the cookie notices only 3 of the 46 websites (6.5\%) did not have at least one item blocked by the Brave Shields.
 The average number of items blocked was 9, the maximum was 81, 11 of the websites had more than 10 items blocked, and 6 had more than 20.
 The majority of items blocked were in the \emph{trackers \& ads} category.
-Our results support similar work e.g., \cite{mehrnezhadCrossPlatformEvaluationPrivacy2020, mehrnezhadHowCanWould2022,matte2020cookie} reporting that the majority of websites start tracking the user regardless of the presence of the cookie notice before any user interaction with it.
+Our results support similar work e.g., \cite{mehrnezhadCrossPlatformEvaluationPrivacy2020, mehrnezhadHowCanWould2022,matte2020cookie}, reporting that the majority of websites start tracking the user regardless of the presence of the cookie notice before any user interaction with it.